OmenApps/django-help/README.md

 ## Overview

+> [!WARNING]
+> This project is under active development and not yet ready for production use.

 django-help is a powerful and flexible Django package that provides a multilingual knowledge base and help system for Django applications.
 Its standout features include multi-language support and seamless import/export functionality, making it an ideal solution for creating and managing help content across different languages and projects.

 ## Key Features